Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 Note that even though the `BufferSensor` can process a variable number of entities, you still need to define a maximum number of entities.
 This is because our network architecture requires to know what the shape of the observations will be.
-If less entities are processed than the maximum, the observation will be padded with zeros, but the trainer will actually ignore the padding.
+If fewer entities are observed than the maximum, the observation will be padded with zeros and the trainer will ignore the padded observations.

 The `BufferSensor` constructor and Editor inspector have two arguments:
  - `Observation Size` : This is how many floats each entities will be